ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

   Shell redirection via ``|``, ``>``, et al. may also be used to stream output to a file, another process, etc.

-* Values in the input file can be updates via an optional update file:
+* Values in the input file can be updated via an optional update file:

   .. code-block:: text